MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/scsi/ns-scsi-pro_parameter_list.md

  - PRO_PARAMETER_LIST
 ---

-# PRO_PARAMETER_LIST structure (scsi.h)

 ## -description

-The PRO_PARAMETER_LIST structure is sent in a Persistent Reserve Out command to a device server.
+The **PRO_PARAMETER_LIST** structure is sent in a Persistent Reserve Out command to a device server.

 ## -struct-fields